-There are various ways to invest in copper, some direct and some indirect.
-Here are three of the more common ways.
+There are many ways to invest in copper, some direct and some indirect.
+Here are four common investments:

-Investing in copper bullion is possible through buying bars, coins, or rounds.
+- Bullion.
+You can invest in copper bullion by buying bars, coins or rounds.
 Although storage can be a problem when investing directly in physical copper, the U.S. Mint makes copper bars in a one-ounce size.
-Of course, you need 16 of them to make a pound, which usually trades between $2 and $4.
+Of course, you need 16 of them to make a pound, which since 2010 has traded between $2 and $5.
 If you make a large investment, you may have a storage problem.

 Risks and Benefits of Copper Investing

 Investing in copper has inherent risks due to the nature of the copper mining operation.
 It is expensive due to the capital requirements.
 It requires companies to take on a lot of debt, which could lead to bankruptcy.
 Copper mining is environmentally and socially controversial.
 A copper mine covers a large geographic area.
 This leads to corporate governance concerns.

 There are labor disputes in Chile with the copper miners.
 If the price of copper drops, there is likely to be a slowdown in supply because companies can’t afford to mine.
 Uncertain global economic activity will also slow down copper supply since so much copper is used in home building and in automobiles.
 Unpredictable events like the pandemic can cause mine closings and supply to run short.